China’s Yuan Longping, ‘Father of Hybrid Rice,’ dies at 91

 It was in the 1970s when Yuan achieved the breakthroughs that would make him a household name.
 He developed a hybrid strain of rice that recorded an annual yield 20% higher than existing varieties — meaning it could feed an extra 70 million people a year, according to Xinhua.

-His work helped transform China from food deficiency to food security within three decades, according to the World Food Prize, which was created by Nobel Peace Prize laureate Norman Borlaug in 1986 to recognize scientists and others who have improved the quality and availability of food.
+His work helped transform China from “food deficiency to food security” within three decades, according to the World Food Prize, which was created by Nobel Peace Prize laureate Norman Borlaug in 1986 to recognize scientists and others who have improved the quality and availability of food.

 Yuan and his team worked with dozens of countries around the world to address issues of food security as well as malnutrition.